cleanlab/cleanlab/README.md

 ## So fresh, so `cleanlab`

-`cleanlab` `clean`s your data's `lab`els via state-of-the-art **confident learning** algorithms, published in this [paper](https://jair.org/index.php/jair/article/view/12125) | [blog](https://l7.curtisnorthcutt.com/confident-learning).
+`cleanlab` `clean`s your data's `lab`els via state-of-the-art **confident learning** algorithms, published in this [paper](https://jair.org/index.php/jair/article/view/12125) & [blog](https://l7.curtisnorthcutt.com/confident-learning).
 See datasets cleaned with `cleanlab` at [labelerrors.com](https://labelerrors.com).
 This package helps you find all of the label issues lurking in your data and train more reliable ML models.

 `cleanlab` is:
 1. **backed-by-theory** - Has [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise estimation and label error finding in realistic cases where models make imperfect predictions.
 2. **fast** - Implementations are optimized and parallelized across CPU threads (e.g. < 1 second to find label issues in ImageNet with pre-computed probabilities).
-3. ** easy-to-use** - By default, `cleanlab` requires no hyper-parameters and can find label issues or train noise-robust models in one line of code.
+3. **easy-to-use** - By default, `cleanlab` requires no hyper-parameters and can find label issues or train noise-robust models in one line of code.
 4. **general** -  Works with any dataset and any model, e.g., Tensorflow, PyTorch, sklearn, xgboost, etc.

+## Running `cleanlab`

 Get started [here](https://docs.cleanlab.ai/)!